Maybe you’ve heard of these before, maybe not.

 Maybe you’ve heard this before: feelings are not facts.
 This one used to really annoy me.
 What do you mean feelings aren’t facts?
 I feel terrible right now.
 Are you saying I don’t?

-At the root of this statement is that we shouldn’t allow how we feel about something completely shape our reality.
+At the root of this statement is that we shouldn’t allow how we feel about something to completely shape our reality.
 Here’s a really straightforward explanation of this cognitive distortion from Iqdoodle:

 Emotional Reasoning is a cognitive distortion where we tend to interpret our experience of reality based upon how we are feeling in the moment.
 Therefore how we feel about something effectively shapes how we perceive and interpret the situation we find yourself in.
 This is of course unhelpful because it means that our mood always influences how we experience the world around us.
 Our emotions therefore effectively become a barometer for how we view our life and circumstances.
 In order to successfully work through this cognitive distortion, question whether your emotional state-of-mind is preventing you from seeing things clearly.